MDIL-SNU/SevenNet/docs/source/user_guide/accelerator.md

 :::{tip}
 For small systems, FlashTP with [LAMMPS: Torch](./lammps_torch.md) shows performance advantage over cuEquivariance with [LAMMPS: ML-IAP](./lammps_mliap.md).
 A performance crossover occurs at around 10³ atoms, beyond which cuEquivariance becomes more efficient.
-(For more informattion, check the section 2.7 of [SevenNet-Omni paper](https://arxiv.org/abs/2510.11241))
+(For more information, check section 2.7 of the [SevenNet-Omni paper](https://doi.org/10.1038/s41467-026-70195-8))

 FlashTP with [LAMMPS: Torch](./lammps_mliap.md) is generally faster than FlashTP with [LAMMPS: ML-IAP](./lammps_mliap.md).
 :::